mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Prepare a new GroupState object based on the Welcome message
 * Process the Add message as an existing participant would

+### Processing an Add Message

-An existing participant receiving a Add message first verifies the signature on the message,  then updates its state as follows:
+An existing participant receiving a Add message creates a provisional group state by modifying a copy of the current group state as follows:

 * Increment the size of the group
 * Verify the signature on the included UserInitKey; if the signature